-(iii) Except this, fire was used to harden wood like the tip of the spear.
+(iii) Except for this, the fire was used to harden wood like the tip of the spear.

 (iv) Heat was also used to facilitate the flaking of tools.

-(v) More importantly, fire could be used to scare away dangerous animals.
+(v) More importantly, the fire could be used to scare away dangerous animals.

 (ii) Second View.
-On the other hand, some scholars are of the view that ethnographic data cannot be used to understand the past societies.
+On the other hand, some scholars are of the view that ethnographic data cannot be used to understand past societies.
 According to them, they both are very much different from each other.
-For example, present day hunter-gatherer societies are engaged in many other economic activities along with hunting and gathering.
+For example, present-day hunter-gatherer societies are engaged in many other economic activities along with hunting and gathering.
 These activities include the exchange and trade in minor forest produce.
-Few societies are working as paid labourers in the fields of neighbouring farmers.
+Few societies are working as paid laborers in the fields of neighboring farmers.

 Except this, the conditions in which they live are very much different from the conditions of early humans.